rust-lang/rust-project-goals/src/2024h2/higher-level-rust.md

 # Towards a higher level Rust

-> **Instructions:** Copy this template to a fresh file with a name based on your plan.
-> Update the text.
-Feel free to replace any text with anything, but there are placeholders
-> designed to help you get started.
-Also, while this template has received some iteration,
-> it is not sacrosant.
-Feel free to change the titles of sections or make other changes that you think
-> will increase clarity.

 | Metadata | |
 | --- | --- |
 | Owner(s) | [jkelleyrtp][] |